jaxxstorm/leebriggs.co.uk/_posts/2022-07-21-nobody-knows-what-declarative-is.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">I loved <a href="https://twitter.com/ConHome?ref_src=twsrc%5Etfw">@ConHome</a> question to Tory candidates about their greatest weakness. <a href="https://twitter.com/RishiSunak?ref_src=twsrc%5Etfw">@RishiSunak</a> is way too diligent, <a href="https://twitter.com/trussliz?ref_src=twsrc%5Etfw">@trussliz</a> is too enthusiastic, <a href="https://twitter.com/TomTugendhat?ref_src=twsrc%5Etfw">@TomTugendhat</a> is too loyal to the army, <a href="https://twitter.com/PennyMordaunt?ref_src=twsrc%5Etfw">@PennyMordaunt</a> is too much of a team player and <a href="https://twitter.com/KemiBadenoch?ref_src=twsrc%5Etfw">@KemiBadenoch</a> is way too funny.
 Such self knowledge!</p>&mdash; Robert Peston (@Peston) <a href="https://twitter.com/Peston/status/1547934205702615046?ref_src=twsrc%5Etfw">July 15, 2022</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-What people _actually_ mean when they tell me I care too much is that I concern myself with things outside the scope of my day-to-day job.
-My job at Pulumi is to help customers and potential customers see the value in the product.
-As a result, I see a lot of naysayers and objections who truly believe that Pulumi is just flat-out wrong.
-A lot of this is just par for the course: not everyone is going to love your product and appreciate it.
+What I believe people _actually_ mean when they tell me I care too much is that I concern myself with things outside the scope of my day-to-day job.
+My job at Pulumi is to help potential customers see the value in the product and existing customers be successful.
+As a result, I see a lot of naysayers and objectionists who truly believe that Pulumi is just _wrong_ in the same way pineapple on pizza is _wrong_.
+A lot of this is just par for the course: not everyone is going to love your product and appreciate it (altough, our customers overwhelmingly seem to!).

-My job description does _not__ expect me to continuously argue with people on the internet about what words mean.
+My job description does _not_ expect me to continuously argue with people on the internet about what words mean.
 To my detriment, I just cannot stop when it comes to one particular topic.

 ![XKCD](https://imgs.xkcd.com/comics/duty_calls.png)